Sales Have Ended

 The next East Antrim Marathon Series Event will start at the Upper Road in Greenisland (B90), just along from Greenisland Presbyterian Church.
-Registration will take place in Greenisland Presbyterian Church (TBC).
+Registration will take place in Greenisland Golf Club (TBC).
 This course combines both the Knockagh Road and Station Road routes and includes a full marathon (2 laps of the course) and a half marathon option (1 lap of the course).

 The half marathon will start at 9.00 am only.